Vegan Baked Donuts with Almond Glaze

 - Measuring cups and spoons

-- Swap almond milk with oat or soy milk
+- Swap almond milk with oat, soy, or coconut milk

-- Add 1/2 tsp cinnamon to the batter for a warm twist
+- Add 1/2 tsp cinnamon to the batter for a warm flavor

-- Top with toasted coconut or chopped nuts instead of sprinkles
+- Top with crushed nuts, mini chocolate chips, or coconut flakes instead of sprinkles

 Make Ahead Tips

-Pour the wet ingredients into the dry and mix gently until just combined.
-Don’t overmix!
+Pour the wet ingredients into the dry and stir just until combined with a spatula.
+Don’t overmix.

 Step 5: Fill the Donut Pan

-Spoon or pipe the batter evenly into the greased donut pan molds, filling each about 3/4 full.
+Spoon or pipe the batter into a greased donut pan, filling each mold about 3/4 full.

 Step 6: Bake the Donuts

-Let donuts cool in the pan for 5 minutes, then transfer to a wire rack to cool completely before glazing.
+Let the donuts cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.

 Step 8: Make the Glaze